kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Represent the Relationship Correctly

-While this agreement continues, both sides may publicly identify _Company_ as a patron of _Blockchain Commons_ and _Blockchain Commons_ as a consultant and advisor for _Company_.
+While this agreement continues, both sides may publicly identify _Patron_ as a patron of _Blockchain Commons_ and _Blockchain Commons_ as a consultant and advisor for _Patron_.

 ## License Contributions